Caeldeth/loures/Lore/Angelic-Beastiary-Of-Temuair.md

 There are three basic types of creatures that occupy the Dungeon beneath Abel's beach.
 The first of these are the ground crawlers, creatures that slither along the ground with no arms or legs.
 The Leech is one of these, and although it is the least powerful creature in this dungeon they are still quite fearsome beasts, being more powerful then most Goblin Soldiers.

 These leeches are giant cousins to those that find their homes in the swamps and marshes of Temuair, and have grown massive armor plating over their soft bodies.
-This gives them much better protection, making them more difficult to slay, and giving them ample oppurtunity to drain their prey of its precious life-blood.
+This gives them much better protection, making them more difficult to slay, and giving them ample opportunity to drain their prey of its precious life-blood.

 Almost all of these creatures aggressively attack their prey once it they sense it, which can make them quite dangerous when an aisling is already fighting another beast.
 In addition, it is very important to remember when fighting these creatures that it's critical to avoid allowing their sucker-like jaw to take hold.
 If it is engaged it is extremely painful to remove, tearing the flesh of the victim and causing considerable damage.